 When buying an established home, consider the benefits of sustainable features that can reduce living costs, reduce greenhouse gas emissions and add to the value of a property.

-For information about the energy efficiency features to look for in a home, visit the 6 Star Standard page on the Victorian Building Authority website.
+For information about the energy efficiency features to look for in a home, visit the 6 Star Standard - Victorian Building Authority.